nuta/operating-system-in-1000-lines/website/en/15-virtio-blk.md

 }
 ```

-The addresses specified here are the allocated areas for `struct virtio_virtq`.
-This structure contains the descriptor ring, available ring, and used ring.
+This function allocates a memory region for a virtqueue, and tells the its physical address to the device.
+The device will use this memory region to read/write requests.

+> [!TIP]
+>
+> What drivers do in the initialization process is to check device capabilities/features, allocating OS resources (e.g., memory regions), and setting parameters.
+Isn't it similar to handshakes in network protocols?

-## Sending IO requests
+## Sending I/O requests

-Now that initialization is complete, let's send an IO request to the disk.
-IO requests to the disk are made by _"adding processing requests to the virtqueue"_ as follows:
+We now have an initialized virtio-blk device.
+Let's send an I/O request to the disk.
+I/O requests to the disk is implemented by _"adding processing requests to the virtqueue"_ as follows:

 ```c
 // Notifies the device that there is a new request. `desc_index` is the index